Direct Extraction Metallurgy

 cost advantages provided by the physical location of our FOXTROT Resource,

-Search Minerals committed early to look at the extraction metallurgy as an
+Search Minerals committed early to look at its extraction metallurgy as an

 opportunity to do more to position as a low-cost supplier.
 Under the leadership of

-Dr. David Dreisinger, Search Director and Vice President of Metallurgy, and
+Dr. David Dreisinger, Search V.P. of Metallurgy, and

 with investment garnered from Federal and Provincial Government programs,

 Search developed its breakthrough Patented Direct Extraction Metallurgical Process.
 After processing over 3.0 tonnes of material representative of the Foxtrot Deposit, the pilot plant testing has clearly demonstrated the ability to produce a high purity mixed rare earth oxide (REO) concentrate.
 In addition, the pilot plant testing has successfully demonstrated the ability to bring uranium, thorium, zinc, and iron levels below those thresholds expected by refineries that separate mixed REO concentrates into individual rare earth elements (REEs).
 As important, this proprietary process significantly reduces CAPEX and operational costs while offering a more environmentally conscientious solution for managing waste residue.

 Search's Direct Extraction process provides a high purity rare earth oxide concentrate simply by crushing and treating the mineralized rock.
 This process effectively eliminates the grinding and wet flotation stages of a more conventional extraction processes, reducing the amount of capital equipment required and the amount of electricity and chemical reagents used in operations.